-- Create the FY2014 Budget as a "business plan," including goals and objectives from each department/office, along with funding requests. - Create a management system that will allow the Commissioners to measure performance in each department/office relating to the approved goals and objectives as documented as part of the annual budget process. - Continue focus on managing and planning the growth in Lewis & Clark County, including regular updates of the growth policy and subdivision regulations. - Continue to pursue a master plan for detention services to mitigate the effects of overcrowding in the current detention center. - Pursue the development of water and sewer services into the Helena Valley to mitigate failing septic systems and water quality issues. - Continue to fund the market based pay plan.
+- Create the FY2015 Budget as a "business plan," including goals and objectives from each department/office, along with funding requests. - Create a management system that will allow the Commissioners to measure performance in each department/office relating to the approved goals and objectives as documented as part of the annual budget process. - Continue focus on managing and planning the growth in Lewis & Clark County, including regular updates of the growth policy and subdivision regulations. - Continue to pursue a master plan for detention services to mitigate the effects of overcrowding in the current detention center. - Coordinate flood mitigation efforts in the Helena Valley. - Continue to fund the market based pay plan.
 The plan and related benefits allows the County to remain competitive in recruiting and retaining quality employees. - The 5-year Capital Improvement Plan (CIP) is a top priority every year.
 Each department is required to fund a capital asset schedule.
 In addition, future asset needs and projects are identified and funded from department budgets to the extent possible.